Mosharrafa/SOC-Investigation-VM-Compromise-RDP-Password-Spray/README.md

 ### Step 4 — Identify Defense Evasion via Defender Modification

-**What I was looking for:** Commands that weakened or disabled Windows Defender, specifically folder exclusions that would allow malware to operate without being scanned.
+**What I was looking for:** Commands that weakened or disabled Windows Defender — specifically folder exclusions that would allow malware to operate without being scanned.

-The `payload.exe` child process query revealed the defender modification:

 ```kql
 DeviceProcessEvents